Zachary-Levesque/Smart-Flood-Detection-System/README.md

 ## Overview

-This system continuously monitors water presence using an analog water sensor connected to an ESP32.
+This system continuously monitors water presence using a Seeed Studio Grove Water Level Sensor connected to an ESP32 C3 Mini over I2C.
 When water is detected above the calibrated threshold, the system:

 1. Triggers the local buzzer and LED.
 2. Sends a Telegram notification when WiFi and credentials are available.